 Foreigners Providing Services Within

-Foreigners are subject to Federal
+Foreign nationals are subject to federal

 tax withholding and reporting, and must have a visa